Our Structure

 Regional groups (officially called ‘branch committees’) conduct conservation, outdoor, social and other activities within a particular region.
 There are active groups in most of the State’s major regions.
 They are always glad to receive offers of assistance.

 Specialist groups concentrate on a particular program or special interest.
+They mostly report to the State Council.
 There are specialist groups for:

 • Landscape conservation